I started my professional career as a Web designer and developer in 2003.

-Many technologies we use today, like Ajax, various JS/CSS/PHP frameworks and Single-Page web applications were not common yet.
+Many technologies we use today like various JS/CSS/PHP frameworks, REST APIs, models and trends like Serverless, offline-first, web sockets and even Ajax were not common yet.
 The web was much less complicated and in other words, the web was still in its basic and primitive state.

-This experience helped me learn how the basic units of web work, how to deal with the end user to gain more attention and make them feel satisfied with the services they receive.
-It also helped me get adapted to the new tools and and understand the principal concepts of the new technologies as they got introduced to the industry.
+This adventure helped me learn how the basic units of web work, how to deal with the end users to gain more attention and make them feel satisfied with the services they receive.
+It also helped me get adapted to the new tools and understand the principal concepts of the new technologies as they got introduced to the industry.

-I'm really passionate about building new and cool stuff.
-When I create such things, I'm the first one who enjoys the awesomeness of the product and I get a kick out of it everytime I see them enjoying the result.
+I'm super enthusiastic about building new and cool stuff.
+When I create such things, I'm the first one who enjoys the outcome of the product and I get a kick out of it every time I see them appreciating the result.